itmachina/RAG-Challenge-2/README.md

 - Structured output prompting with chain-of-thought reasoning
 - Query routing for multi-company comparisons

+## New Features and Improvements

+### Enhanced Pipeline Configuration
+The pipeline has been significantly enhanced with more configurable options:
+- Support for multiple LLM providers (OpenAI, IBM WatsonX, Google Gemini)
+- Configurable reranking with sample size and top-N retrieval parameters
+- Full context mode for models with large context windows
+- Parent document retrieval for better context preservation
+- Table serialization for improved handling of tabular data

+### Multi-Provider LLM Support
+- Full support for OpenAI models including o3-mini
+- IBM WatsonX integration with Llama models (70B and 8B)
+- Google Gemini integration with both standard and "thinking" models
+- Automatic response parsing and validation with schema enforcement

+### Advanced Question Processing
+- Improved comparative question handling with automatic rephrasing
+- Reference validation to prevent hallucinated page references
+- Better error handling and debugging capabilities
+- Structured output with detailed reasoning process

+### Performance Optimizations
+- Parallel processing for PDF parsing and table serialization
+- Configurable chunk sizes and worker counts for optimal performance
+- BM25 database support in addition to vector databases
+- Enhanced token management for large context models

+### Enhanced PDF Parsing
+The PDF parsing module has been significantly improved with:
+- Updated to use DoclingParseV4DocumentBackend for better parsing accuracy
+- Support for sequential page numbering with gap filling for missing pages
+- Enhanced `OCR` capabilities with `EasyOCR` integration
+- Improved table structure recognition with cell matching
+- Picture extraction and processing capabilities
+- Parallel processing of PDF files with configurable chunk sizes
+- Better metadata handling with support for both old and new CSV formats
+- Debug data export functionality for troubleshooting

 ## Disclaimer

 This is competition code - it's scrappy but it works.
 Some notes before you dive in: